cs824655/cpen400a-fall2017-assignment2/README.md

    Make sure when you add or remove a product to the cart, the quantity in `products` is updated.

 3. **Show Cart:** (1 point)
-You need to add a button called **Show Cart** in your website.
+You need to add a button labelled **Show Cart** in your website.
 Clicking the button should display all the current product items/quantity in the cart inside an `alert` box.
 Each item should be separated by a newline character for readability.
 For example:
 ```
 Box1 : 3
 Jeans : 1
 Keyboard : 2
 ```
+You can refer to [showCart.png](https://github.com/jungkumseok/cpen400a-fall2017-assignment2/blob/master/showCart.png) to get an idea.
-Use the following function signature to define the function.
+*Use the following function signature to define the function.*
 ```
 function showCart(){
 }